 - The New England Journal of Medicine published an article about the positive finding of Spanish researchers in a five-year study of 7,500 participants.
 The study results found strong data to support eating a Mediterranean diet, including olive oil and nuts to help prevent heart disease.

-- One of the most interesting facts about the Mediterranean diet, and perhaps the reason why it has generated so much attention in the USA is that although 40 to 50% of the calories in the traditional Mediterranean diet come from fat, the incidence of heart disease and cancer in the Mediterranean is lower than in the USA.
+- One of the most interesting facts about the Mediterranean diet, and perhaps the reason why it has generated so much attention in the USA is that although 40 to 50 percent of the calories in the traditional Mediterranean diet come from fat, the incidence of heart disease and cancer in the Mediterranean is lower than in the USA.

 - Recently, studies of the diet on the Greek island of Crete have appeared in the news, with more intriguing information regarding lower incidents of allergies and asthma in children.